ozanerdem/ozanerdem.github.io/_posts/2019-12-01-representation-in-csp.markdown

 ## Recap of the SAT formulation

-In our SAT formulation, we had the following binary variables:
+In our SAT formulation [here](https://ozanerdem.github.io/jekyll/update/2019/11/17/representation-in-sat.html), we had the following binary variables:

 $$\bbox[5px, border: 2px solid black]{h_{ij}: \textrm{The } i^{th} \textrm{ vertex visited in the path is vertex } j}$$